 Monster’s revenue dropped 15 percent in the third quarter compared to 16 percent in the second.
 According to ERE’s analysis of parent Randstad’s annual report, Monster unveiled several initiatives during the period and also showed signs of “a financial house that is finally in order.”
 Overall, Randstad announced revenue of $7 billion in during the quarter, while EBITDA rose 4 percent to $341 million.
 Revenue in North America increased by 3 percent compared to 2 percent for the same period in 2017.

-Buck, an HR benefits, consulting and technology services provider, launched BuckConnect, a platform platform for benefits administration including health, wealth and career services offerings.
-Below is the official news release.
+Buck, an HR benefits, consulting and technology services provider, launched BuckConnect, a platform for benefits administration including health, wealth and career services offerings.
 BuckConnect allows employers to deliver tailored, simplified environments for individuals to access and manage their benefits and HR programs.
 The platform uses machine learning-enabled decision support tools to help employees use the platform.

 Recruitment site the Muse acquired TalentShare.
 In a press release, the company said the acquisition will help employers understand how effective their employer brand is at attracting the right candidates by integrating the Muse platform and applicant tracking systems.
 “TalentShare’s technology will take our company research and job search capabilities to the next level, by connecting our users with employers that match their unique values, skills and interests,” said Muse CEO Kathryn Minshew.